bdrobinson/mm-holidays-site/src/content/booking-prompt.md

 ---
-header: "Bookings for 2024 open soon!"
+header: "Bookings for 2024 are now open!"
 ---

-Put the dates for M+M 2024 into your diary and we'll see you there!
-Bookings will open on 8th Jan 2024.
+We can't wait for camp this year.
+Don't miss out, book your place today!